 If you are experiencing painful, compensable injuries caused by the use of surgical mesh, our Ontario personal injury lawyers may be able to represent your best interests as part of a mass tort.
 Mass tort lawsuits involve numerous plaintiffs taking legal action against a single defendant, generally a large company or organization, such as the manufacturer of a dangerous or defective surgical product.

 While experiencing painful, debilitating symptoms as the result of postoperative complications, it can be difficult to know where to turn for accountability and financial restitution.
-To learn more about how our personal injury lawyers serving Ontario may be able to help you recover the compensation you are rightfully owed, call Preszler Injury Lawyers at 1-800-JUSTICE and receive a free initial consultation on your case.
+To learn more about how our personal injury lawyers serving Ontario may be able to help you recover the compensation you are rightfully owed, call Preszler Injury Lawyers and receive a free initial consultation on your case.